-SHOCKING OUTBURST: Man trashes home in violent rage
+Shocking outburst: Man trashes home in violent rage

-A STANTHORPE man claimed a “bad mood” was to blame for a violent outburst in which he pummelled walls and furniture until he broke his own hand.
+A SOUTHERN Downs man claimed a "bad mood" was to blame for a violent outburst in which he pummelled walls and furniture until he broke his own hand.

-Police were called to a Stanthorpe home on September 23 where the man, who cannot be named for legal reasons, was living with his partner and her 11-year-old son.
+Police were called to a Stanthorpe address on September 23 where the man, who cannot be named for legal reasons, was living with his partner and her 11-year-old son.

 The Stanthorpe Magistrates Court heard the house was a mess when officers arrived, with holes in several walls and furniture smashed to pieces.